Customer segmentation and personalization go hand in hand for marketers and other technology users charged with engaging

-With that cleared up, here are some specific customer segmentation examples (and we mean really specific) you can build in BlueConic in minutes, not hours or days.
+With that cleared up, here are some specific customer segmentation examples you can build in BlueConic’s customer data platform (CDP) in a matter of minutes.

 Example #1: Online retailer trying to reengage shoppers

-With a customer data platform like ours, though, an e-tailer facing this problem could identify segments who left one or more items in their carts over a given period and develop a reengagement plan to entice individuals to complete purchasing a product.
+With a customer data platform like ours, though, an ecommerce business facing this problem could identify segments who left one or more items in their carts over a given period and develop a reengagement plan to entice individuals to complete purchasing.

 Types of customer segmentation models this company could build:

 - Basic: Prospects who added an item to a cart without purchasing

 - Intermediate: Prospects who added an item to a cart in the last week without buying

 - Advanced: Prospects from a particular city or state who added an item to a cart in the last week without buying and visited five or more website pages

 Example #2: News publication focused on subscriptions

 Many publications today are (rightfully) focused on building revenue through digital subscriptions.
-Embracing other revenue models is now a must to grow.
+Embracing other revenue models is now a must to accelerate growth.

 A newspaper or magazine intent on growing their bottom line through subscriptions could define segments of customers who have the potential to churn (i.e., not renew).

-A few specific market-based segmentation models this company could build:
+A few specific audience segmentation models this company could build:

 - Basic: Paying subscribers whose subscriptions will end in the next 30 days

 - Intermediate: Paying subscribers whose subscriptions will end in the next 30 days and have visited your website at least 10 times

 - Advanced: Paying subscribers whose subscriptions will end in the next 30 days, have visited your website at least 10 times in the past week, and landed on a “renew” page